 Settlement paperwork, now they are trying to collect again, we have records of the transaction.
 Do they have any legal right to pursue her, if so what are my possible courses of action?
 I feel like this is extreme negligence on their part, because not only are they saying they never received...
 Read more »

 This isn't a question that can be answered in this type of forum.
 There are too many variables and not enough information.
 However, it would be a good idea to take your documentation to a consumer lawyer for review.
-Depending upon exactly what occurred, whether the debt has been sold, whether she's...Read more »
+Depending upon exactly what occurred, whether the debt has been sold, whether...Read more »

 For more than 15 years, I have received phone calls for a person who has never lived at my address.
 I researched the person's name and discovered they have a very similar phone number (a simple transposition of 2 numbers).
 These calls have come from 7 different collections agencies and one...
 Read more »

 Talk to a consumer protection lawyer in your area.
 Though I can't draw any conclusions here, it is possible that the agency or agencies contacting you are in violation of one or more consumer protection statutes, and you may be entitled to damages in addition to putting a stop to the calls....Read more »

 Before you start thinking about how to manage your assets, talk to a local consumer lawyer about the debt in question.
 Very few types of debt will survive for twenty years, and the debt may well be uncollectable (and, thus, no threat to your assets).
 It's even possible, depending on the nature...Read more »

 Experian sent me a letter, in response to my certified letter of dispute, claiming that my letter was suspicious and being disregarded.
 When I called and told them it was not suspicious, they told me if I sent more letters, they would also be deemed suspicious, and not acted upon.
 Can they do...
 Read more »